jbarratt/serialized-nikola/posts/2013/01/live-sphinx-documentation-preview.md

 and start editing.

-The `-b` option was another pull request; it will actually open the browser and point it at `localhost:8000`, which is a feature I'd never seen in other livereload implementations, but seemed quite convenient.
+The `-b` option was another pull request; it will actually open the browser and point it at `localhost:<port>`, which is a feature I'd never seen in other livereload implementations, but seemed quite convenient.

 ### Enjoy!